The "Hunting in Namibia" All-Inclusive Package

-At the moment Khomas Highland Hunting Safaris offers hunting on two hunting grounds in Namibia:
+Khomas Highland Hunting Safaris currently offers hunting in three areas in Namibia:

-• On the own Farm Heusis in the Khomas Highland, as well as on surrounding farms of the the 200000 ha large Khomas Highland Conservancy
+- In the Khomas Highlands on our own 8,500 hectares, as well as on surrounding farms in the 173,000-hectare Khomas Highland Conservancy

-• On Farm Mount Valley at the edge of the Namib Desert (21.000 hectare)
+- On Farm Mount Valley on the edge of the Namib Desert (21,000 hectares)

 Regardless of being a experienced hunter or a beginner, we will make your trophy hunt in Namibia an unforgettable experience.